PhilDL/ts-ghost/packages/ts-ghost-content-api/README.md

 Output is the same for both `browse` and `read` methods and gives you 2 keys to play with

 ### `fields`
-The `fields` key lets you change the output of the result to have only your selected fields:
+The `fields` key lets you change the output of the result to have only your selected fields, it works by giving the key and the value `true` to the field you want to keep.
+Under the hood it will use the `zod.pick` method to pick only the fields you want.

 ```typescript
 let result = await api.posts.read({